Skip to Content

 Eccentricity0.20564

-For details on Mercury’s “missing” perihelion precession, see Mercury Precession.
+For Mercury’s “missing” perihelion precession analysis: Mercury Precession.

 Venus